AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/apps-and-modules/github.md

 ## Connect [!DNL GitHub] to [!DNL Workfront Fusion]

-For instructions about connecting your [!DNL GitHub] account to [!UICONTROL Workfront Fusion], see [Create a connection to [!UICONTROL Adobe Workfront Fusion] - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)
+For instructions about connecting your [!DNL GitHub] account to [!UICONTROL Workfront Fusion], see [Create a connection to [!UICONTROL Adobe Workfront Fusion] - Basic instructions](/help/workfront-fusion/create-scenarios/connect-to-apps/connect-to-fusion-general.md)

 ## [!DNL GitHub] modules and their fields.

 When you configure [!DNL GitHub] modules, [!DNL Workfront Fusion] displays the fields listed below.
 Along with these, additional [!DNL GitHub] fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
-For more information, see [Map information from one module to another in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/mapping/map-information-between-modules.md).
+For more information, see [information from one module to another](/help/workfront-fusion/create-scenarios/map-data/map-data-from-one-to-another.md).

 ![](assets/map-toggle-350x74.png)